jeffbass/imagezmq/README.rst

   pattern for the sender.

 There are advantages and disadvantages for each pattern.
 For further details,
-see: (reference to be added).
+see: `ZeroMQ Messaging Patterns <https://zeromq.org/socket-api/#messaging-patterns/>`_.
 REQ/REP is the default.

 Dependencies and Installation